derykmakgill/website/btc.md

 **Always incomplete.** I may add new material to this document in the future or edit existing material.
 If the edits are trivial—spelling, dates, typos, etc, I won't make a note of them.
 If the edits are because a piece of information I included as true was fundamentally wrong, I will do a strikethrough and add a linked footnote with a correction.

+## 2006

+**22 January 2006:** Future Blockstream Cofounder Greg Maxwell is [accused of vandalism, bullying, terrorist sympathizing, sockpupettry and more on Wikipedia.](https://np.reddit.com/r/btc/comments/45ail1/wikipedians_on_greg_maxwell_in_2006_now_cto_of/)

+>(Copied from WP:AN/3RR, because there were edits that amounted to vandalism, as well as excessive reverting)
+>
+>He has reverted Template:User freedom seven times despite repeated calls to stop from multiple editors.
+The version he is reverting to is far different from what the creators and users intended it for.
+I consider these edits to be an act of vandalism.

+>I'm also surprised by the length of the block, because he was engaged in vandalism, not just edit warring.
+I'd block him myself but I was involved in a dispute with him over an image recently.
+Three examples of the edits I see as vandalism: he changed a box supporting the American military to one supporting the Iraqi insurgents.
+He inserted an image of a woman "hogtied" and gagged into a box opposing fox hunting, and changed the fox hunting link to BDSM.
+On Template:Wikiproject Terrorism, he replaced the image of a terrorist with one of a nuclear explosion.

+>Alert to all admins.
+Gmaxwell is going around to every user page that displays any kind of thumbnail or flag from Wikipedia Commons and declaring them "copyright violation".
+He is then blanking the user page and putting up a copyright violation notice.
+Is there any justification for this?

+>Yes, I inadvertently fell foul of that a while ago.
+On that occasion, though, the person who alerted me merely removed the image and left me a polite note in explanation.
+Gmaxwell has for some time been behaving very oddly and aggressively with regard to image violations (real or occasionally imagined).
+Here, he's misapplying a rule about fair-use images to the use of public-domain images, and doing so in a heavy-handed manner.

+>I've spoken to him several times about his aggression, since a dispute I had with him recently about an image (in which he called me "hysterical" and accused me of vandalism because I dared to revert his removal of it).
+What with this today and his behavior last night (see above), I'm unsure of the best way is to proceed, but something needs to happen.

+>His behaviour is outrageous.
+Firstly, where fairuse images are wrongly on user pages it is invariably due to a misunderstanding, not an attempt to break the law.
+All he had to do was leave a message, not post a massive notice all but accusing the user of being a lawbreaker.
+Secondly, he is not removing the offending image, but all images, even those that can be displayed.
+Thirdly, blanking a user's page is grossly disrespectful to other users.
+Frankly, he is out of control at this stage.
+This bullying behavour of his has to stop.

+>I move that all his edits be reverted and considered petty vandalism, and that the said user be blocked for a period of one week.
+We don't have time to entertain him or his dubious edits.

+>OK, his contribs list is beyond the pale.
+It's vandalism, pretty clearly.

+>On the evidence, it seems that Majorityrule was a sockpuppet of Gmaxwell.
+I have extended Maxwell's block to one week.
+Given his behaviour, if they are an admin perhaps a move should be made to have them desysoped.

+>He isn't an admin and supeficially performing exactly the same set of edits does suggest a sock puppet (my initial reaction), though of course it's possible that it is someone up to mischief.

+>He's not known for making "reasonable, patient attempts to protect the Foundation," unfortunately, but for acts of aggression that have led other users to leave the project.
+I'm concerned that, in his most recent statements, he has announced his intention to continue being disruptive, and has said he'll evade any blocks that are applied.
+That's a direct threat to the project, not an attempt to protect it.

+>Today he seemed to indicate he has no intention of following our policies:
+>
+>"Like I give a crap about being blocked, it doesn't even inhibit me from editing."
+>
+>"Man.
+You think I've stopped because I'm blocked?
+Please!
+Blocking doesn't actually stop anyone but twits!"
+>
+>"You're still wrong about me being blocked accomplishing *anything*, since I can still edit whenever I please... in fact, being blocked gives me far less incentive to be nice about it, in so far as there can be far less than nearly none at all."
+>
+>"I feel great because I can still do what I want, and I don't have to worry what rude jerks think about me ...
+I can continue to do whatever I think is right without the burden of explaining myself to a shreaking [sic] mass of people."
+>
+>That's not even to mention the personal attacks.

+>My opinion of this user is that he is a very dangerous individual whose edits speak for themselves.
+Full of sarcasm, threats, rude insults, impersonations of an admin, not to mention massive disprect of other users and blanking of user pages.
+I'm all about forgiving, but this is banable behavior.
+If further incidents occur, a ban would be warranted.

 ## 2008: Bitcoin: A Peer-to-Peer Electronic Cash System, Early Support and Opposition

 **16 April 2008:** Early Bitcoin code generated by Satoshi prior to the release of Bitcoin shows [scraps of code for an online poker game,](https://sourceforge.net/p/bitcoin/code/1/tree/trunk/uibase.cpp) suggesting Satoshi intended from the start that Bitcoin would be useable for small online payments.